Financial Basics for Home Lending

 Get to know a few key elements involved in buying a home, or refinancing.

-Buying a home is likely one of the biggest purchases of your life, and as expected, there are many factors involved in the process.
+Buying a home is likely one of the biggest purchases of a lifetime, and Refinancing can be a useful tool for existing homeowners to consider.
+As expected, there are many factors involved in both processes.
 Let’s take a closer look at some of the basics of what’s involved:

 Credit Score Basics